Thailand, The Trip That Changed Everything

 Then the traffic.

-I spent my days wandering through places like Wat Pho, Wat Arun, Wat Saket, Wat Benchamabophit, and the Grand Palace feeling completely overstimulated in the best possible way.
+I spent my days wandering through Wat Pho, Wat Arun, Wat Saket, Wat Benchamabophit, and the Grand Palace, completely overstimulated in the best possible way.

 Everything felt louder.